ndd21/PHYS281/docs/index.md

 weekly (Weeks 1-10) computer labs split over three sessions.
 All students will be assigned to one of these three sessions.
 Support can also be found via the course Teams channel during these same time slots.
-There will also be an "office hour" slot for additional help.
+There will also be an "office hour" drop-in slot for additional help.

 The assignments and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week